abdelrahmansaf/Tinder-Auto-Like/README.md

         python -m pip install –upgrade pip
         pip install requirements.txt

-4- in passwords.py you have to put your faceboock email and password
+4- In login.py you have to put your faceboock email and password

 5- Good Luck :D